 The specific causes of Crohn’s disease are unclear.
 Most researchers believe it is the result of a combination of factors.
 These factors include the interaction of three things:

-- environmental triggers, such as medications, pollution, excessive antibiotic use, diet, and infections
+triggers, such as medications, pollution, excessive antibiotic use, diet,

 More research is being done around the connection between environmental factors and Crohn’s disease.

 If you have a family history of irritable bowel disorders, you may be at an increased risk for developing Crohn’s disease.
 Most people with Crohn’s disease, however, have no previous family history.
 That’s why researchers believe the environment could play an important role in understanding this disease.

 Doctors don’t know what causes Crohn’s disease, but they do know that people aren’t causing it themselves, says Matilda Hagan, M.D., a gastroenterologist at Mercy Medical Center in Baltimore.